azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Average is selected from the Value drop down box in the Visualizations blade.](media/image145.png "Drop-down menu")

-8. You now should have a gauge that shows the average sentiment for all the data collected so far, which should look similar to the following:
+8. You now should have a gauge that shows the average sentiment for all the data collected so far, which should look similar to the following.
+If you have not sent many messages, the average sentiment may be a negative value, as the chat processor set a sentiment of -1 before you implemented proper Text Analytics sentiment analysis.

     ![A semi-circle gauge graph displays for Average of score, which is 0.62.](media/image146.png "Gauge graph")